 Industry Support Program has donated more than $5.9 million since 2008

-The Industry Support Program and donations are possible only because of the generosity of customers, said Rob Kelly, vice president, U.S. Cattle and Equine Operations, Zoetis.
+Supporting agricultural leaders today helps ensure the future of the industry, said Rob Kelly, vice president, U.S. Cattle and Equine Operations, Zoetis.

-Zoetis (z?-EH-tis) is the leading animal health company, dedicated to supporting its customers and their businesses.
-Building on more than 60 years of experience in animal health, Zoetis discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products and genetic tests and supported by a range of services.
-In 2013, the company generated annual revenues of $4.6 billion.
-With approximately 9,800 employees worldwide at the beginning of 2014, Zoetis has a local presence in approximately 70 countries, including 28 manufacturing facilities in 11 countries.
+Zoetis (zo-EH-tis) is the leading animal health company, dedicated to supporting its customers and their businesses.
+Building on a 60-year history as the animal health business of Pfizer, Zoetis discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products and genetic tests and supported by a range of services.
+In 2012, the company generated annual revenues of $4.3 billion.
+With approximately 9,300 employees worldwide at the beginning of 2013, Zoetis has a local presence in approximately 70 countries, including 29 manufacturing facilities in 11 countries.
 Its products serve veterinarians, livestock producers and people who raise and care for farm and companion animals in 120 countries.
-For more information, visit www.zoetis.com.
+For more information on the company, visit www.zoetisUS.com.

 Zoetis is the proud sponsor with the Smithsonian Institution Traveling Exhibition Service and the American Veterinary Medical Association of the mobile educational exhibit Animal Connections: Our Journey Together.
 Families visiting the exhibit will explore the vast bonds between people and animals and learn about the important role veterinarians play in protecting animal and human health.
 For more information, visit http://www.zoetis.com/animal-connections-tour/.